mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-license-manager.md

 ## 3 Installing the PCLM server

-You install the PCLM server by applying a manifest using `kubectl` or `oc.
+You install the PCLM server by applying a manifest using `kubectl` or `oc`.
 This manifest can be created for you by the mx-pclm-cli tool.

 ### 3.1 Creating the Manifest